mutaremalcolm/data_structures_and_algorithms_javascript/src/graphs/README.md

 Graphs consists of vertices and edges.

-Verices are simply nodes.
+Vertices are simply nodes.
 They are the values.

 Edges are the connections between the nodes.

 To visualize, imagine roads connecting cities.
-The cities are the verices and the roads are the edges.
+The cities are the vertices and the roads are the edges.

-Or friends aon Facebook.
-The firends are the vertices and the connections are the edges.
+Or friends on Facebook.
+The friends are the vertices and the connections are the edges.

 # Different representations of Graphs

 You can represent graphs in two ways;

-- Adjacency Matrix: 2D array of cerices.
+- Adjacency Matrix: 2D array of vertices.
 First vertex will be the first row.
 In it, each column represnts the edges.
 If there is an edge, it will be in the linked list.
 If not, it will be null.

 # Graph Traversal